joecojabba/joecojabba.github.io/_posts/2011-08-10-google-identity-toolkit-asp-net-mvc3.md

                 {

-                    //you can decide how you want to manage the &amp;quot;remember me&amp;quot; boolean
+                    //you can decide how you want to manage the "remember me" boolean

                     FormsAuthentication.SetAuthCookie(user.UserName, true);